ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Removed a bunch of TODO comments. *This is what we have GitHub issues and/or a separate private text file for.*
 	- Removed some dead code and unnecessary using directives.
 	- Suppressed some compiler messages.

-**4.2.0** *The Swashbuckling Update*

-- New content:
-	- Items
-		- Hurdy-Gurdy (T2): Wind up with uninterrupted Secondary skills to fire burning projectiles.
-		- Swordbreaker (T2): Retaliate with exploding sparks when your shield is struck.
-- Balance pass:
-	- Bramble Ring: Partially reworked.
-		- New effect: a small percentage of damage taken is converted to barrier.
-Taking barrier damage inflicts proportional bleed on the attacker.
-		- Old effect: a percentage of damage taken was inflicted on the attacker.
-		- *This item was too redundant with vanilla's Razorwire.*
-	- Negative Feedback Loop:
-		- Buffered damage is now nonlethal (can be disabled in config).
-		- Buffered damage can now be cleansed by Blast Shower and other modded sources of DoT cleanse (can be disabled or made partial in config).
-	- RC Controller:
-		- Now grants a moderate amount of armor per stack per affected drone.
-		- RC Controller now indefinitely toggles manual aiming with pings, instead of having a limited duration.
-			- Removed the 'duwration' config option.
-		- *This was a little too close to vanilla's Spare Drone Parts, and pretty much a worse version of it if you didn't have a use for the manual drone aiming.*
-	- Reduced spawn chance of Bulwark Drone and Item Drone to match that of vanilla Equipment Drone.
-- Removed Classic Items compatibility code.
-	- *Classic Items has been deprecated for a while now.
-Recommended replacements include *Lost in Transit* and/or *Standalone Ancient Scepter*.*
-	- Removed Beating Embryo functionality entirely. *Lost in Transit*'s Beating Embryo reduces cooldown instead of doubling effects.
-	- Retargeted Ancient Scepter compatibility to work with Standalone Ancient Scepter.
-- Renamed Bramble Ring to Bramble Band (for added alliterative appeal).
-- Bramble Band retaliation damage is now visible as a void lightning orb.